Man sentenced for sexual activity with 4-year-old girl appeals “severe” sentence

 Ramkissoon is arguing that the trial judge erred in law by failing to consider whether he could benefit from an expanded version of the autrefois convict plea or whether the trial judge could exercise her discretion to stay proceedings or impose a lesser severe sentence.

-Autrefois convict is a plea made by a defendant in a case when s/he is indicted for a crime or misdemeanor.
-By this plea, a defendant can claim that s/he was charged of the same crime under substantially same facts.
-The defendant should also prove that s/he was convicted for the offense.
+Autrefois convict is a plea made by a defendant in a case when s/he is indicted for a crime or misdemeanour.
+By this plea, a defendant can claim that s/he was charged of the same crime under substantially the same facts.
+The defendant should also prove that s/he was convicted for the offence.

 Furthermore, Ramkissoon is also arguing that the trial judge failed to explore the possibility of ordering a probation report to take other relevant factors into consideration when passing sentence.
 He contends that Rabindra Mohabir, the counsel who represented him, failed to adequately mitigate the sentence.